WindowsAzure-TrainingKit/Demo-Geolocation-PHP-Service/README.md

 > **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.

+### Source Code Access ###

+Download the [source code](https://github.com/WindowsAzure-Samples/Geolocation-PHP-Service) from GitHub.

 ### Repository Structure ###

 In the **root** folder of this repository you will find the tutorial document, **Demo.md**.
 Make sure you have followed any prerequisite steps indicated in the Demo document before proceeding.

-In the **Source** folder you will find the source code of each of the exercises, as well as the assets and setup scripts.
+In the **Source** folder (of the linked source code) you will find the source code of each of the exercises, as well as the assets and setup scripts.

 ### Get Started ###